Shipping losses mount from cargo vessel stuck in Suez Canal

 “The ship, with the weight it now has, can’t really be pulled free.
 You can forget it,” he told the Dutch current affairs program “Nieuwsuur.”

-Bernhard Schulte Shipmanagement, the company that manages the Ever Given, said its 25-member crew was safe and accounted for.
+Bernhard Schulte Shipmanagement said its 25-member crew was safe and accounted for.
 Shoei Kisen Kaisha said all the crew came from India.

 The ship had two pilots from Egypt's canal authority aboard the vessel to guide it when the grounding happened around 7:45 a.m.
 Tuesday, Bernhard Schulte Shipmanagement said.